 But using old versions of libraries can carry risks.
 As things are used, issues are discovered.
 As issues are discovered, malicious actors will start to take advantage of them.

-As such it makes sense to keep up to date with the latest versions of things and to keep yourself aware of security issues
+As such it makes sense to keep up to date with the latest versions of things and to keep yourself aware of security

 as they are discovered.
 Because doing this manually is impractical, we will use a tool called antq